HermenB/c4d-xpmodifier-numpy/README.md

 xpmodifier has been tested with numpy 1.10.1, but it’ll probably work with all numpy versions after 1.7, but you should test this.
 If xpmodifier can’t find numpy, it will give a warning and do nothing.
 If you happen to have a wrong version, it might make Cinema 4D crash, so beware!

 X-Particles:
 Of course, you need to have X-Particles installed in order to modify X-Particles!
-However, if you don't have X-Particles, there is also the particlemodifier-plugin, which acts on normal Cinema 4D particles (NOT Thinking Particles!).
+However, if you don't have X-Particles, there is also the particlemodifier-plugin, which acts on normal Cinema 4D particles.
 Normal c4d particles only have a position and a velocity (but there's nothing to stop you from adding more properties in your numpy script*1).

 # Mac
 If you’re lucky and on a Mac, you might just be able to copy the whole folder “xpmodifier/” into your plugin directory.
 On Mac, this is: